 UX Design Principles

-There are a few things that we take into consideration when we design a website with UX in mind.
+There are a few things that we take into consideration when our wordpress developers design a website with UX in mind.

 Does the website make sense?
 Is it easy to navigate?
 This will impact analytic metrics like bounce and exit rates.
 If the user experience is bad then they will likely exit the website and continue their search for a website that meets the user’s expectations for what they were looking for on a website.